worktheclock/replit.github.io/tutorials/29-paid-content-site.md

     return redirect(checkout_session.url, code=303)
 ```

 This code is adapted from Stripe's [sample integration Python code](https://stripe.com/docs/checkout/integration-builder?server=python).
-It initiates a checkout from the pricing and product details we provide and redirects the user to Stripe's Checkout website to pay.
+It initiates a checkout from the pricing and product details we provide and redirects the user to Stripe's checkout website to pay.
 If payment is successful, it sends the user to a `success_url` on our site; otherwise, it sends to the user to a `cancel_url`.
 We'll define both of these shortly.

 We've made two key changes to the sample code.
 First, we've included the details for our content item in `line_items`: